louisaspicer/TicTacToe-js/README.md

 * Clone this repo to your local machine
 * Change to the root directory of the repo, in your terminal
 * In your terminal, run `open index.html` to open up the web app
 * You should see a choice of marker.
-Click one to play.
+Click one to play
 * You should then see a grid to start playing on
+* An alert box should pop up when there is a winner

 Technologies used:
 ------